URD ATLAS

 Higher confidence means the label rests on fuller and more internally consistent support.
 Lower confidence means the page is warning you not to over-read the label.

-The visible band is Caution.
-In the current row, the published confidence is 0.658.
+The visible band is Good.
+In the current row, the published confidence is 0.911.

 Advanced